Hell in Christianity: Parables of Jesus concerning the hereafter

+Similar concepts

+Lake of Fire

+The Book of Revelation mentions a lake of fire and brimstone in which unrighteous people are thrown.

+Abyss

+According to the Book of Revelation, the abyss is the place in which the Seven-Headed Dragon is imprisoned during the Millennium.

 Eastern Orthodox views

 Some Eastern Orthodox Christians believe that Heaven and Hell are relations to or experiences of God's just and loving presence.
 There is no created place of divine absence, nor is hell an ontological separation from God.
 One expression of the Eastern teaching is that hell and heaven are dimensions of God's intensifying presence, as this presence is experienced either as torment or as paradise depending on the spiritual state of a person dwelling with God.
 For one who hates God and by extension hates himself as God's image-bearer, to be encompassed by the divine presence could only result in unspeakable anguish.
 Aristotle Papanikolaou and Elizabeth H. Prodromou write in their book Thinking Through Faith: New Perspectives from Orthodox Christian Scholars that for the Eastern Orthodox: "Those theological symbols, heaven and hell, are not crudely understood as spatial destinations but rather refer to the experience of God's presence according to two different modes."

 Several Eastern Orthodox theologians do describe hell as separation from God, in the sense of being out of fellowship or loving communion.
 Archimandrite Sophrony (Sakharov) spoke of "the hell of separation from God".
 Paul Evdokimov stated: "Hell is nothing else but separation of man from God, his autonomy excluding him from the place where God is present."
 According to Theodore Stylianopoulos, "Hell is a spiritual state of separation from God and inability to experience the love of God, while being conscious of the ultimate deprivation of it as punishment."
 Michel Quenot stated: "Hell is none other than the state of separation from God, a condition into which humanity was plunged for having preferred the creature to the Creator.
 It is the human creature, therefore, and not God, who engenders hell.
 Created free for the sake of love, man possesses the incredible power to reject this love, to say 'no' to God.
 By refusing communion with God, he becomes a predator, condemning himself to a spiritual death (hell) more dreadful than the physical death that derives from it."
 Another writer declared: "The circumstances that rise before us, the problems we encounter, the relationships we form, the choices we make, all ultimately concern our eternal union with or separation from God."

 The Eastern Orthodox Church rejects what is presented as the Roman Catholic doctrine of purgatory as a place where believers suffer as their "venial sins" are purged before gaining admittance to heaven.